 Huh?
-Wonder if there's bad blood between those two.
+Wonder if there's something between those two.

-Mai ran her hand through her hair and glared up at me.
+Mai's hands ruffled her red hair and she glanced up at me.
 "Well?
 You gonna come down or what?"

 She stood silent for a moment, then glanced towards me.
 "I guess just—I'm wondering how you've been."

 Eh?
-She's been worried about me?
+She's worried about me?
 "Fine thanks.
-How are things going with your boyfriend?"
+How are things with your boyfriend?"

 Her energy petered out and she slumped into the wall.
-"We broke up recently, no biggie.
+"We broke up, no biggie.
 Thanks for hearing me out back then though."

-Back before I knew Noriko, girls had a habit of sometimes randomly approaching me just to chat.
-My shy self would've been too timid to flirt or ask them out, and they likely knew that.
-We'd talk about their boyfriends or their crushes, and I'd give the girls advice on how to make themselves more appealing.
+Back before I befriended Noriko, girls had a habit of sometimes approaching me just to chat.
+They likely knew I was too timid to try flirting, so I served as their personal pseudo-therapist.
+We'd talk about their boyfriends or their crushes and I'd give the girls advice on how to make themselves more appealing.
 Always, once they'd obtained their desired relationships, they'd ghost me and I'd never hear from them again.

 "Time sure flies, huh."
-I said.
+I joined Mai by the wall.
 "Hard to believe graduation is right around the corner."

 "Yup.
-Don't really even know what I'm doing after."
+Don't really know or care what I'm doing after."
 She shifted her eyes towards mine.
-"But I noticed you and Mito have gotten closer lately.
+"But I noticed you and Mito have gotten close lately.
 In a relationship now?"

-"N-No, we're just talking about stuff, you know, that we're planning after we graduate too."
+"N-No. We're just talking about, you know, stuff we're planning after we graduate too."

 "Oh?"
-Mai straightened her skirt and took a seat on a step.
+Mai straightened her skirt and took a seat on a nearby upwards step.
 "Just curious, but how well do you think you really know her?"